c0deritter/knight-criteria/README.md

   }
 ```

-It results in two SQL queries being executed instead of one which uses a join.
+It results in two SQL queries being executed instead of one which would use a join.

 ```sql
 SELECT * FROM person